raskitoma/pls_grabber/README.md

 ## Installation

-1. Assuming you have a properly running InfluxDB instance, create a bucket and a token with write access.
+1. Assuming you have a properly running InfluxDB instance, create a bucket(`pls`) and a token with write access.

 2. git clone this repo.